GloireIrenge/Art-exhibition-project/README.md

 The basic requirements for building the executable are:

 - A working browser application (Google chrome, Mozilla Fire fox, Microsoft edge ...)
-- VSCode or any other equivalent code editor
+- VSCode or any other equivalent code editor :atom:
 - Node Package Manager (For running, debuging, or installing dependancies to be used)

 ### Install